-Options
+Options and Support

-Options allows you to Customize Hot Keys (for opening the application, rotating the display, scaling etc.,) to your preferences.
+Options and Support allows you to Customize Hot Keys (for opening the application, rotating the display, scaling) to your preferences.
 Click Apply to save changes.

 Figure C - 9

 Intel® HD Graphics

 Control Panel

-Options
+Options and

+Support

-Click the Options menu at the top of the screen to display the sub-menus.
+Click the Options and Support menu at the top of the screen to display the submenus.
 The Information Center provides details on System Information, the Built-In Display and any attached displays.

 Figure C - 10

 Intel® HD Graphics

 Control Panel

-Options Information Center
+Options & SupportInformation Center